-As a result, we only had two days in the Czech Republic to soak up the Moravian region, which is why we chose to stay in Brno and then spend one day exploring Olomouc.
+As a result, we only had two days in the Czech Republic to soak up Moravia, which is why we chose to stay in Brno and then spend one day exploring Olomouc.
 These were names of cities that I had never heard the slightest hint of, but which resonated completely off the tourist trail, which in my opinion gave me a better understanding of the country, in a more authentic way.

 Brno, the second largest city in the country, is not really beautiful at first glance, especially if the weather is cloudy.
 Yet after a day strolling around its old town, authentically Czech, I was charmed.

 The South Moravian metropolis, founded around 1243, is full of life and brings together culture, history and nightlife without the crowds of tourists who pop up, selfie-stick in hand, from every corner in Prague (of course, it was a sarcastic comment: buses full of Asians are naturally passing by as in any place that is even a little bit pretty).

 Defining itself as a student and scientific city, its interest is mainly concentrated in the Old Town, which is full of buildings, strongly marked by history, rich in a wide variety of styles, but also slightly set back from the city centre, with the famous Tugendhat villa in the functionalist style, listed as a UNESCO World Heritage Site in 2001.
 Brno is also sometimes called the “Manchester of the Czech Republic” because of its industrial dynamism.